-The ease of applying to college has been hastened by the availability of online applications.
-No longer do applicants need to summon their best penmanship or—imagine this—find a typewriter to fill out applications.
-On the Common Application alone, an applicant can access roughly 800 colleges and universities.
-But how many applications should students send?
+Online applications have made it really easy to apply to college.
+Applicants no longer need their best penmanship or—imagine this—to find a typewriter to fill them out.
+On the Common Application alone, an applicant can access roughly 900 colleges and universities.
+But how many applications should students submit?
 And is there such a thing as too many?

 What about the applications themselves?
-Sure, it’s easy to add schools on any of the online platforms, but consider that many schools using platforms like the Common Application will often have supplemental essays for you to write.
-These essays require a good amount of thought and research, and need to satisfy the admission reader’s sense that you have clear and specific reasons for applying to the school, which you have connected to your interests and goals.
-These essays take time, too.
-You cannot just write one and cut/paste a school’s name into it.
-Ask yourself how much time you’re willing to spend on this, and whether that is time you ought to instead spend on any number of other endeavors, such as your academics, your extracurriculars, or even sleep.
+Sure it’s easy to add colleges, but many schools using platforms like the Common Application require supplemental essays.
+These require a good amount of thought and research and need to assure the admission officer that you have clear and specific reasons for applying to the school that connect to your interests and goals.
+These essays take time and must be as strong and thoughtful as your main essay.
+Ask yourself how much time you have to do these—is it enough to write them well?
+Also consider how much time you are willing to spend on this, and whether that is time you ought to spend on academics, extracurricular activities, or even sleep.

-This isn’t the Lottery
+This Isn’t the Lottery

 We’ve heard many applicants and their parents reason that when it comes to reach schools, students should apply to a large number of them to increase chances of acceptance to one.
 In college admissions, the law of averages does not apply.
 If you have a 10 percent chance of acceptance at 10 of the schools on your list, you still only have a 10 percent chance at each of those 10 schools.
 You don’t increase your odds in any way, and a top-heavy list only sets an applicant up for disappointment.

 You Can Only Attend One College at a Time